joaom00/scrollen/README.md

-# useScroller
+# Scrollen

-A react hook utility to handle your scroll easily.
+A react hook utility to manage your scroll easily.

 ## Install